 For Family Services and Parade Services, the Junior & Youth Church members usually remain in the service and often are involved during the service.

-Three Messy Churches are established locally, one in
+Two Messy Churches are established locally, one in Matlock,

-Church provides a fun and engaging opportunity for children
+one in Tansley.
+Messy Church provides a fun and engaging

-and their parents to explore the gospel message through
+opportunity for children and their parents to explore the

 Students at Highfields are encouraged in their faith both